Relational Therapy Training

 a Year of Study and Community

-September 2025 - June 2026
+Oak Park, IL | In-Person | September 2025 – June 2026

 The therapist/client relationship is a complex endeavor.
-Our work is informed by many useful modalities such as IFS, EMDR, ACT, somatic-focused therapies, and more.
-But also, no matter your skill set, the capacity to work with the unfolding process of the relationship between the therapist and client is critical to effective intervention and treatment.
-It also creates an understanding of how to actively use the greatest tool of our trade: ourselves.
+While our work is informed by many modalities -- IFS, EMDR, somatic therapies, and more -- ultimately, no matter your skill set, the capacity to work with the unfolding process of the relationship itself is critical to effective intervention and treatment.

 Relational wounding requires relational healing.